-When the wind is favourable, whilst gently holding the A risers move forward positively, your lines should become tight within one or two steps and the Swift 5 will immediately start to inflate.
-You should maintain a constant pressure on the risers until the wing is overhead.
-Do not pull down or push the risers forward excessively, or the leading edge will deform and possibly collapse making taking-off more difficult and potentially dangerous.
+When the wind is favourable, whilst gently holding the A risers move forward positively, your lines should become tight within one or two steps and the wing will immediately start to inflate.
+You should maintain a constant pressure through the harness and on the risers until the wing is overhead.
+Do not pull down or push the risers forward excessively, this will cause the leading edge to deform and possibly collapse, making the take-off more difficult and potentially dangerous.

 Move smoothly throughout the entire launch, there is no need to rush or snatch at it.
 You should have plenty of time to look up and check your canopy before committing yourself.
-Once you are happy that the Swift 5 is inflated correctly, accelerate smoothly off the launch.
+Once you are happy that the wing is inflated correctly, accelerate smoothly off the launch.